zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**Functional testing :** There is a prebuilt executable for both Linux and Windows which can send specified ask/bid orders to the order matching engine.
+**9. Functional testing :** There is a prebuilt executable for both Linux and Windows which can send specified ask/bid orders to the order matching engine.

    Under "test_functional" directory :